 Debt has been sold to us so aggressively, so loudly, and so often that to imagine living without debt requires myth-busting.” – Dave Ramsey

-Maybe Dave is right for the wrong reasons, and my feelings are just hurt because as my dad used to tell me whenever I tried to plead that my punishment was caused by someone else’s mistakes when I was growing up: “It may not be your fault.
+Maybe Dave is right for the wrong reasons.
+Perhaps my feelings are just hurt because as my dad used to tell me whenever I tried to plead that my punishment was caused by someone else’s mistakes: “It may not be your fault.
 But it is your problem.”

 The book offers reliable tips for building a plan to become completely debt free.
 If you follow his Baby Steps system, you will get out of debt.
 It’s not a matter of if, but when.
-This has been proven by Dave, whom as he likes to remind us in the book, is a multimillionaire, and thousands of his followers.
+This has been proven by Dave, whom as he likes to remind us in the book, is a scrappy multimillionaire with thousands of followers.

 I am not against the enjoyment of money.
 What I am against is spending money when you do not have the money to begin with.” – Dave Ramsey

 The book twice mentions, “Your largest wealth-building tool is your income.
 When you tie up your income you lose.
-When you invest your income, you become wealthy and can do anything you want,” yet dedicates surprisingly few words to making more income beyond only living below your means.
-There is also no mention of how far money goes, or doesn’t go, in different areas of the country.
-It is really easy to prove everyone’s dollar doesn’t stretch the same.
-A percentage-based budget can help normalize this discrepancy, but it is only briefly mentioned.
+When you invest your income, you become wealthy and can do anything you want,” yet dedicates surprisingly few additional words covering how to make more income beyond living below your means.
+It is really easy to prove everyone’s dollar doesn’t stretch the same depending on the city in which they live.
+A percentage-based budget can help normalize some of this discrepancy.

-Editor’s Note: A detailed breakdown is available in the “Total Money Makeover Worksheets” (or by visiting www.daveramsey.com) in the back of the book.
+Editor’s Note: A detailed percentage-based budget is provided in the “Total Money Makeover Worksheets” (or by visiting www.daveramsey.com) in the appendices of the book.

-Yes, you can spend less than you earn or you can earn more than you spend.
+You can spend less than you earn or you can earn more than you spend.
 These are not finite or even competing goals.
-For Millennials, and every generation thereafter, such a lifestyle might be more mandatory than optional.
+For Millennials, and every generation thereafter, such a lifestyle might be mandatory rather than optional.
 Instead, we’re told a small sacrifice of 2, 3, 7, or 15-years is needed.
-This timeline seems driven by the idea that we are all driving only towards retiring one day in the distance future, abstractly, we assume, at age 67?
+Does this timeline seem inspired by the idea that we are all driving towards retiring one day in the distant future, like at age 67?

 Aint nobody got time for that!